 New Jersey Dog Bite Lawyer

-Winning a Dog Bite Case in NJ
+How do You Win a Dog Bite Case in NJ?

-Under the statute outlined above, to successfully win a dog bite lawsuit, you must only prove that the bite took place.
-You must also prove that the defendant was the owner of the dog and when you were bit, you were in a lawful place.
+To successfully win a dog bite lawsuit in New Jersey, you must first prove that the bite took place.
+You must also prove that the defendant was the owner of the dog and that when you were bit, you were in a lawful place.
 If you are able to offer such proof, you have sufficient cause to win your dog bite case because N.J.S.A.
-4:19-6 makes liability for a dog bite, under these circumstances, a strict liability case.
+4:19-6 makes liability for a dog bite under these circumstances a strict liability case.
 You do not have to prove that the dog was a dangerous or vicious animal and you do not have to prove that the owner knew the dog was vicious or aggressive.
-If you establish that the owner is liable for the bite, you may be able to recover economic damages covering your medical bills and lost wages, and you may also be able to recover money damages to compensate you for your pain and suffering.
+If you establish that the owner is liable for the bite, you can recover economic damages and non-economic damages. covering your medical bills and lost wages, and you may also be able to recover money damages to compensate you for your pain and suffering.

-On a related note, you can also prove that a dog’s owner was negligent, even if no dog bite occurs.
-If an unsupervised dog knocks over a toddler or otherwise causes injury without biting anyone, you may be able to prove a negligence case—as opposed to a strict liability case under the statute discussed above—against the dog’s owner.
-Dog owners are required to act with reasonable care in controlling their dog under the circumstances, and if the owner fails to take reasonable care and you are hurt as a result, you may be able to recover damages based on the owner’s negligence.
+It is important to note that you may be able to prove that a dog’s owner was negligent, even if no dog bite occurs.
+If an unsupervised dog knocks over a toddler or otherwise causes injury without biting anyone, you may be able to prove a negligence case, as opposed to a strict liability case, against the dog’s owner.
+Dog owners are required to act with reasonable care in controlling their dogs.
+If the owner fails to monitor, confine, or control their dog and you are hurt as a result, you may be able to recover compensation in a lawsuit.

 Certain dogs are obviously more dangerous than others.
 According to statistics from the CDC, the most dangerous breeds of dogs include Pit Bulls, also known as the American Terrier and the American Pit Bull Terrier.
 Additionally, Rottweiler’s, German Shepherds and several other breeds are considered dangerous breeds of dogs.
 However, there is significant debate across the United States over “nature vs. nurture” when it comes to dog breeds.
 In other words, there is no true consensus on whether a dog’s life or their genetics contributes to violent behavior or lackthereof.